tly23/Portfolio-recommendations/README.md

 3. Results are stored in output directory
 4. Frontend consumes processed data through API calls
 5. Visualizations render in the browser for user interaction

-## License
-Specify the license used for your project (MIT, Apache 2.0, etc.).